HIGHLIGHTS

 Solutions to reconcile economic growth and well-being

 Decarbonisation and improvement in air quality at ports is an urgent task.
 In this regard, one of the elements emerging more strongly is Green Ports.
+Their objective is to minimise the environmental impact on the atmosphere, marine resources, biodiversity, and inhabited areas nearby.

 An essential measure within the framework of these sustainable ports is real-time, continuous atmospheric monitoring.
 The deployment of air-quality meters enables port authorities to: